ikluft/prefvote/src/perl/prefvote/README.md

     For high-stakes elections, a runoff may be a more appropriate action.
     For polls on approval of a proposal or measure, a tie should mean failure to achieve a majority.

-    _PrefVote::Core_ makes average choice rank (ACR) data available to subclasses which must use it for tie-breaking, except when the _no-tiebreak_ configuration flag is set.
+    _PrefVote::Core_ makes average choice rank (ACR) data available to subclasses which must use it for tie-breaking.
-    Ties should be extremely unlikely with ACR tie-breaking enabled.
+    Ties are less likely due to ACR tie-breaking, but cannot be made impossible.

 - result\_yaml()